matthew-levene/MoviesApp/README.md

 - Mockk Unit Testing

 # Suggested Improvements
-- Add a second fragment to app, so that the user can click on RecyclerView items and see move information about the movie
+- Add a second fragment to app, so that the user can click on RecyclerView items and see more information about the movie
 - Provide better error handling for movies that do not have a cover poster.